-If you’re concerned about experiencing pain during sex, Susan Ernst, MD, a physician at the University Health Service Women’s Health Clinic at the University of Michigan, recommends using a water-based lubricant, which can help minimize discomfort.
-And while there are many options for using lube, you may want to avoid oil-based lubricants, as these tend to degrade latex condoms faster, thus making it easier for them to break during intercourse.
+If you’re concerned about experiencing pain during sex, Susan Ernst, MD, a physician at the University Health Service Women’s Health Clinic at the University of Michigan, recommends using a water-based lubricant.
+This can help minimize discomfort.
+And while there are many options for using lube, you may want to avoid oil-based lubricants.
+These tend to degrade latex condoms faster, thus making it easier for them to break during intercourse.

 Whether you opt to use lube or not, Taylor*, a senior at the University of Michigan, says that you should definitely speak up if intercourse is painful or uncomfortable in any way.
 “My first time, I did not feel comfortable telling the person that I was with how it was feeling,” she tells Her Campus.
 “My best advice is to try out different positions, do whatever feels comfortable; and if [intercourse] hurts, switch it up and communicate [with your partner].”

 If you’re not sure how to tell your partner that you’ve never had penetrative sex before, guess what?
-You are not alone — many young women feel the same way.
-It can be totally nerve-wracking to open up and have a conversation like this with a partner, but remember, only share what makes you feel the most comfortable in a way that makes sense for you.
-Know that when it comes to sex, everyone moves at their own pace, and everyone approaches the conversation differently — it’s up to you to determine what feels safe.
+You are not alone.
+In fact, many young women feel the same way.
+It can be totally nerve-wracking to open up and have a conversation like this with a partner.
+But remember, only share what makes you feel the most comfortable in a way that makes sense for you.
+Know that when it comes to sex, everyone moves at their own pace.
+Plus, everyone approaches the conversation differently — it’s up to you to determine what feels safe.

-If you do want to tell your partner you’ve never had sex before, it’s up to you to decide how you want to share.
-And who knows, maybe it’s their first time having sex as well.
-Pro tip: if a person has a problem with you being a first-timer, or expresses judgment toward you or what you share, then it may be worth considering if they’re a person you’re comfortable having sex with in the first place.
+If you do want to tell your partner you’ve never had sex before, it’s up to you to decide how you want to share (and who knows, maybe it’s their first time having sex as well!)
+Pro tip: if the person you’re hooking up with has a problem with you being a first-timer, or expresses judgment toward you or what you share, then it may be worth considering if they’re a person you’re comfortable having sex with in the first place.

-Foreplay is often considered to be any sexual activity that leads up to intercourse.
+Foreplay is defined as any sexual activity that leads up to intercourse.
 Think: kissing, touching, sending steamy text messages, using sex toys, igniting the senses in some way, oral sex, or all of the above!
 Foreplay means different things to different people, and there is no one “right” or “wrong” way to go about it.
-Foreplay can definitely enhance your sexual experience, but there’s no pressure — always do what’s right for you.
+Foreplay enhances your sexual experience, but there’s no pressure — always do what’s right for you.

 I’ve come to think of foreplay as an “opening act” before the main event — the appetizer before the entrée, if you will.
 However, foreplay isn’t necessarily “less important” than sexual intercourse, given that many women can orgasm during foreplay (and not always during intercourse)!
 Liberman says, “Foreplay is extremely important for women because that’s when women are most aroused.
 If you jump into intercourse, the woman might not be lubricated enough to enjoy it and may not experience the full pleasure of sex.”

-If it’s your first time having sex, Liberman suggests taking things slow in order to ensure each partner is ready, whether you opt to engage in forepay or not.
-Remember that you can use this intimate time as you please; there are no set rules to follow.
+If it’s your first time having sex, Liberman suggests taking things slow in order to ensure each partner is ready.
+Use this intimate time as you please, whether it’s listening to erotic audio or otherwise.
+There are no set rules to follow.

 Contrary to popular belief, it’s rare that you’ll reach the grand finale solely from intercourse, even with plenty of experience.
 “It’s generally not common for women to have orgasms with intercourse, and most don’t,” Liberman says.
 “Even after the 10th, 20th, or 100th time, it’s uncommon.”
 Why is that, you ask?
 According to Liberman, one potential reason is that the vaginal canal isn’t actually the most sensitive area of the body, and so it’s more common for women to orgasm when other areas, such as the clitoris, are stimulated (yes, this is why foreplay is important!).

-Amy*, a recent graduate of the University of Michigan, says that over time, you will learn what feels good for your body.
+Amy*, a recent graduate of the University of Michigan, says you will learn over time what feels good for your body.
 “I did not experience an orgasm when having sex until I had practiced at it for about three years,” she says.
 “While my hope for all people is that they experience great orgasms, having an orgasm is not the end-all-be-all.
 Feel comfortable enough to do whatever feels good.”

-Having sex for the first time can be intimidating, and while you may have certain expectations for your first time, keep in mind that having sex is different for every person, regardless of experience level.
-Just remember that having sex is your decision and no one else’s, and there’s no “right” or “wrong” experience to have!
+Having sex for the first time can be intimidating.
+While you may have certain expectations for your first time, keep in mind that having sex is different for every person, regardless of experience level.
+Having sex is your decision and no one else’s, and there’s no “right” or “wrong” experience to have!
 When you’re ready, these tips will be here to guide you through your first time.